Driving puzzle games answers

 If he can run at 8 mph and we divide 8 miles by 60 minutes and he runs approximately 0.13 miles a minute.
 Take that 0.13 and multiply it by 25 minutes and he runs 3.25 miles.
 He only had to run 3.2 miles so he made it, right?
 Wrong.

 The question stated that he could reach a top speed of 8 mph, not maintain it.
 Even the worlds best athletes can’t maintain their top speed for 25 minutes.
 Maybe for 10 seconds, 30 seconds or even a minute but not 25 minutes.
-This wasn’t a top athlete: it’s a driving test examiner.
+This wasn’t even a top athlete anyway; it was a driving test examiner.

 I mentioned his new leather work shoes.
 Have you ever tried running in NEW leather work shoes?
 They’re not going to be worn in yet and won’t allow you to run at full speed.
 He was also carrying a sat nav in a bag and his marking folder, each of which would slow him down.